asalavaty/influential/README.md

 To cite `influential`, please cite its associated paper:

 - Integrated Value of Influence: An Integrative Method for the Identification of the Most Influential Nodes within Networks.
-Abbas Salavaty, Mirana Ramialison, Peter D Currie. *Patterns*.
+Adrian Salavaty, Mirana Ramialison, Peter D Currie. *Patterns*.
 2020.08.14 ([Read online](https://doi.org/10.1016/j.patter.2020.100052)).